Court issues mixed decision on pro-independence Chechen Web site

 After the June 20 closure, Lithuanian human rights activists and politicians rallied in support of KavkazCenter, and the Web site went back on line August 6 from a server based in the apartment of Soviet-era dissident Viktoras Petkus.

-The Russian Embassy in Vilnius has previously called on Lithuanian authorities to shutter KavkazCenter, which is supportive of Chechen rebels fighting for independence from Russia.
+Background The Russian Embassy in Vilnius has previously called on Lithuanian authorities to shutter KavkazCenter, which is supportive of Chechen rebels fighting for independence from Russia.

 Some journalists rely on the Web site for information due to the Kremlin's access restrictions on the war-torn region, as well as ongoing security risks in Chechnya.

 The private Internet service provider MicroLink Data hosted KavkazCenter in Lithuania until April, when the company terminated its contract with the Web site.

 The Web site then moved to AS Starman, a private Internet service provider based in the Estonian capital, Tallinn, and Russian officials pressured Estonian authorities to close it.